gregnz/stocks/NTNX.md

 ### Comments
 Nutanix is growing strongly, over a year and a half more than doubling revenue, with really good gross margins of above 60%, and appear to have a fairly stable free-cash-flow situation.

 A lot has been made of the software-centric model, where Nutanix supplies software to OEM HCI boxes.
 I was a bit surprised when I discovered that the Billings increase was due to support contracts, rather than ongoing software subscriptions.
-Nutanix definitely isn't a SaaS business, but perhaps it's making the first steps towards that goal.
+Nutanix definitely isn't a SaaS business, but  it's making the first steps towards that goal (with Calm, Beam, Flow, Era and Xi).

 > but the next 12 to 18 months, we really have to think about a hybrid license model - Dheeraj Pandey